 President Enrique Peña Nieto, of the historically corrupt Institutional Revolutionary Party (PRI), seeks an accommodation with the drug cartels.
 His approach is to push the problem down to local law enforcement.
 In contrast, Nieto’s predecessor, President Felipe Calderon saw the problem as one infringing on national security and one that required a more kinetic approach in seeking out and eliminating the perpetrators.

 Nieto’s approach speaks for itself, however, as bloodshed has spiked to record levels.
 Homicides are now averaging in excess of 2,000 per month and will likely exceed 25,000 in 2017.
+That works out to about 16 homicides per 100,000 population.
+The comparable figure in the United States is about 5 per 1000,000.

 WHY DO BUSINESS IN MEXICO?